colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 To install DeePMD-kit into path `$deepmd_root` then execute cmake

 `cmake -DTENSORFLOW_ROOT=$tensorflow_root -DCMAKE_INSTALL_PREFIX=$deepmd_root ..`

+You may have to first install cmake with `sudo apt install cmake`

 The GPU and CUDA tool-kit may be necessary here...